TusharPardhe/XPT-Extension/README.md

 # XPT Browser Extension

-This is a simple browser plugin built with ReactJs that allows users to save and monitor their XRP ledger accounts in real-time.
+A simple browser plugin built with ReactJs that allows users to save and monitor their XRP ledger accounts in real-time, visit this [link](https://xptxrpl.com/#/) to know more about the extension.
 All the features are listed below:

 ## Features